Pavilion in the Park

 We will offer opportunity to young people for volunteering, training and jobs as well as a space for youth and sports clubs to meet.
 Being at the heart of the park PiP’s will help keep young people active and healthy, a focus group from The Thomas Hardye School made The Pavilion their top priority saying that it would make them come to the park more.
 The café will offer teenage orientated early regular events such as ‘waffle and shakes’ and pizza nights.
 This will be supervised by a qualified café manager and be run by the AET.

 The Café plans to host outside events that are family friendly, such as a parkour event for the club, family fun days (such as a treasure hunt), a weekly park run and walking for health using the café as a hub.
 The café would like to host walking and wildlife spotting maps for visitors and to encourage the park to be wildlife friendly.
 We will have a bird feeding station as well outside planters and seating – and even a ping pong table!.

 Older and more isolated people

-By providing loos and a safe dry space the park will be used much more by people of all ages including dog walkers and older more isolated people.
+The café is adjacent to sheltered housing, so by providing loos and a safe dry space the park will be used much more by people of all ages including dog walkers and older more isolated people.
 We aim to offer a value over 60’s lunch offer at least once a week as well as a supper club to encourage community cohesion.